droidecahedron/npm2100_nrf54l15_BFG/README.md

 - Insert your provided battery into its corresponding battery holder, and insert that into the BATTERY INPUT connector on the EK. _This sample is by default configured for the single AA battery board._
 - When everything is connected correctly, switch `SW4` on the **nRF54L15-DK** to `ON`.
+- Program the board as with other nRF Connect SDK samples and applications.

+>[!NOTE]
+> You can run this application WITHOUT the USB cable attached.
-  - _You will not see LEDs blink if not connected via USB.
+> _You will not see LEDs blink if not connected via USB.
 This is due to how the DK/EK are designed._
+> If the board is already programmed, power the **54L15-DK** OFF with `SW4`, unplug the USB cable from the DK, then switch it back on.

  ### Table of Connections
  Helpful silk screen labels in parenthesis